 Harris said she and her siblings are determined to find their mother and bring her home, regardless of whether it is to get her medical attention or to give her a proper burial.

 On Monday, Oct.
-10, 2011, the Wood’s families held a press conference announcing a reward fund they have established.
+10, 2011, the Wood’s families held a press conference announcing a reward fund they’d established.
 They hope a reward might motivate someone to come forward with information.
-The fund will consist of both cash donations and pledges payable upon conviction.
+The fund consists of both cash donations and pledges payable upon conviction.

 If you would like to donate, visit woodrewardfund.com.

 Anyone with information concerning Bill Wood’s unsolved homicide or Kaidena Wood’s disappearance is asked to call Deputy Brian Voss at the Warren County Sheriff’s Office (investigating agency) at (515) 961-1122, or Iowa Division of Criminal Investigation Special Agent Chris Thomas at (641) 342-6263.

 - Warren County Sheriff’s Office